Man denies threatening woman with GPD gun

 He pleaded not guilty before Magistrate Judge Jonathan Quan.

-Defense attorney Earl Espiritu requested Mathiot be released from prison.
-Judge Quan said Mathiot may qualify for the electronic monitoring program, but said he would let Judge Vernon Perez decide on the request.
+Defense attorney Earl Espiritu requested Mathiot be released from prison, as he has no prior criminal record.
+Judge Quan noted Mathiot may qualify for the electronic monitoring program, but said he would let Judge Vernon Perez decide on the request at his next hearing.

-GPD Chief Stephen Ignacio said Mathiot left before he took lead of the police department, and he’s not familiar with the circumstances of Mathiot’s separation.
-Ignacio has told his investigators to look into all of the police reservists who've been dismissed from the program.
+GPD Chief Stephen Ignacio said Mathiot left before he took lead of the police department and he’s not familiar with the circumstances of the volunteer reservist’s separation.
+Ignacio has instructed his investigators to look into all of the police reservists who have been dismissed from the program to ensure accountability.